swilliams/swilliams.github.io/source/_posts/2016-05-15-introducing-gliphy.markdown

 You can customize that process too.
 The `watchViews` method can take its own `StyleConfig` as well, allowing you to define multiple different styles and applying them where necessary.

 I'm pretty happy with the way Gliphy turned out.
+The [code](https://github.com/tallwave/gliphy) is pretty straightforward too; no mind bending swiftisms required.
 There are some downsides though.
 Attributed strings aren't handled at all, and due to their nature, they probably will never be.
-It only watches for four kinds of views, labels, buttons, textfields, and textviews, (plus their subclasses) and is a little difficult to extend beyond that.
+Gliphy only watches four kinds of views: labels, buttons, textfields, and textviews, (plus their subclasses) and is a little difficult to extend beyond that.

 All said though, it should make supporting Dynamic Type something more than an afterthought in your apps.